-- ► Email resides in two places your mailbox and the IT Journal. - Email in your mailbox is retained according to content (cabinet/folders) - Email in the IT Journal is retained for 7 years, then automatically purged. - Deleting email from your mailbox does not delete it from the IT Journal and vice versa. - ▶ IT Journal email is searched to comply with open records requests. - ▶ If an open records request is for records older than 7 years, you are obligated to search the individual mailbox.
+- ► Email resides in two places your mailbox and the IT Journal. - Email in your mailbox is retained according to its content. - Email in the IT Journal is retained for 7 years, then automatically purged. - ▶ Deleting email from your mailbox does not delete it from the IT Journal and vice versa. - IT Journal email is searched to comply with open records requests. - ▶ If an open records request includes records older than 7 years, you are obligated to search the individual mailbox.